Sqaurex

 U.S. Patent No. 10,744,084

 This patent has claims directed to a pharmaceutical composition comprising SADBE dissolved in DMSO, which is our SQX770 formulation.
-So it is a composition of matter patent covering our SQX770 drug.
+This is a composition of matter patent covering our SQX770 drug.
 This patent will expire in 2028, with extension of time available for time in clinical trials.

 Issued Korean patent No. 10-1352238